Randy Cunneyworth: Buffalo Sabres & Rochester Americans (1998–2000)

 On August 27, 1998, Cunneyworth returned to his first NHL team, the Buffalo Sabres, for the 1998–99 season signing as a free agent.
 He appeared in 14 games with the Sabres, scoring two goals and four points including the game-winning goal at Vancouver on February 11, 1999.
 Cunneyworth played in three playoff games for the Sabres, all in the 1999 Stanley Cup Finals, as Buffalo lost to the Dallas Stars.
-He spent the majority of the season with the Rochester Americans of the AHL, as Cunneyworth suited up for 52 games with the Americans, scoring 10 goals and 28 points while serving as a player/assistant coach.
+He spent the majority of the season with the Americans, as Cunneyworth suited up for 52 games with the Americans, scoring 10 goals and 28 points while serving as a player/assistant coach.
 In 20 playoff games, Cunneyworth had three goals and 17 points, as Rochester lost to the Providence Bruins in the 1999 Calder Cup Finals.
 He played on the Americans' top line with Dominic Pittis and Craig Fisher.

 Cunneyworth returned to the Americans for the 1999–2000 season once again as a player/assistant coach.
 He played in 52 games with Rochester, scoring eight goals and 24 points.
 Cunneyworth was named captain of Team Canada for the 2000 Kodak AHL All-Star Classic.
 On February 18, 2000, Cunneyworth suffered a season-ending knee injury in a game against the Quebec Citadelles.
 He missed the rest of the season and playoffs, where the Americans lost to the Hartford Wolf Pack in the 2000 Calder Cup Finals.

 Cunneyworth was the recipient of the AHL's Fred T. Hunt Memorial Award.
 This award honors the player that best exemplifies the qualities of sportsmanship, determination, and dedication to hockey.

 On September 8, 2000, Cunneyworth officially announced his retirement from playing hockey and was named the new head coach of the Rochester Americans by Sabres GM Darcy Regier.